vchandran2/cs56-games-states-quiz/README.md

 	- play a sound based off whether a correct or incorrect answer is selected
 	- record and analyze statistics about player performance to generate a "report" at the end of the game

+## F16 Final Remarks

+* Take the time at the beginning of the project to go through each class and fully understand how they all connect to each other (perhaps by drawing out the connections).
+At this stage, using an IDE could be useful to jump around the different classes and find the implementation and usages of all the functions.
+This will be really helpful in adding new features and refactoring the code.
+At first glance, it may look intuitive, but once you try to add new code, you find that there are usually more levels of the program that interact with it.

+* This code would benefit from more extensive commenting.
+Some of the variable names are straightforward, but some of them seem similar.

+### Ideas for Future Developers
+This game has plenty of room for improvement!

+	- game has quizzes for states and capitals mixed together
+	- there is an option for continent, countries quizes
+	- quizzes for states and capitals of other countries respectively
+	- record and analyze statistics about player performance to generate a "report" at the end of the game
+	- expand the high score system- add nicknames, save scores from each mode, encrypt the file
+	- implement an online chat room system
+	- add an options menu (for muting the sound effects, etc.)